mozilla-services/reaper/README.md

 * withoutCloudformationResources: skip checking for Cloudformation Resource dependencies (throttled by AWS, so it takes ages). `boolean` (default: false)

 ## Creating a configuration file
 Reaper configuration files should be in toml format.
+See `config/default.toml` for an example config.

 * Top level options
     - StateFile: the full filepath of the file that resource states (in custom format) are saved and loaded to / from. `string`